20tab/django-uwsgi-template-legacy/README.md

 ### Update

-Install the updated requirements in your virtualenv:
+To install the updated `requirements/dev.txt` in your local virtualenv execute:

 ```shell
 ({{project_name}}_env) $ make dev